nightscout/nightscout.github.io/docs/index.md

 There's no simple answer to this.
 You basically have two options:

 1. **DIY** Use instructions on this website or your computing skills to create your own installation.
-Depending on your skill and choice of platform, this can take anywhere from minutes to tens of hours to accomplish.
-Additionally, you will need to maintain this installation yourself, further adding to the effort.
+Depending on your skill and choice of platform, this can take anywhere from minutes to hours to accomplish.
+Additionally, you will need to maintain this installation yourself.
 Having said that, there are cloud providers that offer the needed hosting services for free, so your monthly hosting cost can be **free** - $0 with this option.
 Historically vast majority of Nightscout users have opted for this choice.
 Of note, with this option you are the person responsible for ensuring the service is up when you need it.
 The community aims to support people who choose this option, but this is entirely driven by a voluteer effort and support might not be available when you need it.
 Additionally, it's important to understand that if you're using a free tier of a hosting service to run Nightscout, your hosting costs are being paid by the hosting provider you're using.
-2. **Use a service** You can use a hosting provider that does all of this work for you in exchange for a small monthly fee set at a level that mostly just covers the cost of operations to provide this service.
-There are currently two options available for this (NS10BE and T1Pal), both of which are from active Nightscout community members.
+2. **Use a service** You can use a hosting provider that does all of this work for you in exchange for a monthly fee.
+There are currently two options available for this ([NS10BE](#ns10be) and [T1Pal](#t1pal)), both of which are from active Nightscout community members.
 If you're a non-technical person, this is a **great choice**.

 The Nightscout development community actively supports both of these choices.